FREVA-CLINT/climatereconstructionAI/README.md

                         Number of channels in the deepest layer --weights WEIGHTS     Initialization weight --steady-masks STEADY_MASKS
                         Comma separated list of netCDF files containing a single mask to be applied to all timesteps.
-The number of steady-masks must be the same as out- channels
+The number of steady-masks must be the same as out-channels
   --loop-random-seed LOOP_RANDOM_SEED
                         Random seed for iteration loop --cuda-random-seed CUDA_RANDOM_SEED